meese-os/meeseOS-manual/src/config/README.md

 ---
-description: How to configure OS.js client and server
+description: How to configure MeeseOS client and server
 full_title: Configuration
 ---